 This category is defined as any computer created or manipulated photo project whose final output is printed.
-Such projects might be digital photography and graphic design.
+Such projects might be digital photography.
 Sophisticated use of software to create the design or photo must show more than simple cropping or the use of a couple of drop down menu choices. ex.
-Paint, Kidpix, Photoshop, Illustrator, Corel Draw, or freehand drawing on a graphic tablet.
+Paint, Kidpix, Photoshop, Illustrator, Corel Draw, or freehand drawing on a tablet.

 Projects in this category student choose the software program of their choice in creating a digital game.
 Content, design and rules of the interactive game must be original.
 Students are to demonstrate creativity, organization, and interactivity.